-Regarding the rooms within the building there is one exception: the gym.
-This room was perceived as unsafe by a large group of pupils (Esprit 12%; East: 17%; West: 17%; South: 11%).
-The crime and insecurity problems outside the school were sadly proven by an incident, which happened around this time: several schools in Amsterdam West are located next to a line of the light rail public transport system.
+The crime and insecurity problems outside the school were sadly proven by an incident, which happened around that time: several schools in Amsterdam West are located next to the light rail public transport system.
 There were frequent rows and fights between pupils at the roads to the station and on the platform.
-One day two girls were fighting on the platform and one of them pushed the other onto the rail where she was killed by the approaching tram/train.
+One day two girls (from different schools) were fighting on the platform and one of them pushed the other onto the rail where she was killed by the approaching tram/train.
 This case showed several things: a strict division between 'inside school' and 'outside' is not a very helpful distinction because problems and conflicts often start inside and explode once outside or the other way around.
 This case also showed the difficult intermingling of problems and solutions and the number of actors involved; possible solutions e.g. were: prevent fights, take quick action when fights are seen or reported (the station was equipped with CCTV but no one monitored the images11), change school hours and thus prevent different schools from clashing in to each other while leaving school, have more tram/train carriages capacity available on peak hours, crowd control, educating pupils about risks and about quick intervention tactics, etc.